FaceTime Marker Portrait of Katy Diamond Hamer, by Sandro Kopp, May 2020

 Clients include Almine Rech, Hauser & Wirth, Grand Life, The Creative Independent, The Art News Paper, Cool Hunting, BOMB, Cultured Magazine, Galerie Magazine, Flash Art International, W Magazine, New York Magazine (Vulture), The Brooklyn Rail and others.

-Hamer is also an Adjunct Faculty member at the Sotheby's Institute of Art and a Continuing Education Faculty at the New York School of Interior Design.
-Both as of 2019 and a Core Critic at New York University.
+Hamer is an Adjunct Faculty member at New York University, Steinhardt School of Education, and Sotheby's Institute of Art.
+Previously she taught Continuing Education at the New York School of Interior Design.

 Katy Diamond Hamer is currently based in Williamsburg, Brooklyn.